Lilly, Do You Want to Know a Secret?: Plot

-The episode starts with teen pop sensation Hannah Montana — who is actually Miley Stewart (Miley Cyrus) — and her father Robby Ray Stewart (Billy Ray Cyrus) singing the song "This Is The Life" in preparation for a sold-out concert in Los Angeles the next day.
+The episode starts with teen pop sensation Hannah Montana — who is actually Miley Stewart (Miley Cyrus) — and her father Robby Ray Stewart (Billy Ray Cyrus) singing the song "This Is the Life" in preparation for a sold-out concert in Los Angeles the next day.
 After she reluctantly gives her older brother Jackson (Jason Earles) two tickets for him and a girl he is trying to ask out to the concert, Miley's best friend, Lilly (Emily Osment), who is unaware of her dual identity and a big fan of Hannah, calls to announce that she is "incoming in 20 seconds".
 Miley takes her Hannah wig off and puts a blue jacket over her Hannah clothes.
 Lilly enters on a skateboard and says she has two tickets for herself and Miley to the concert.
 As Miley is Hannah, she has to decline, and to protect her secret, she says she wants to spend quality time with her brother (hoping Lilly will believe her).
 Lilly tries to force her to come but Miley doesn't agree.
 Miley's other best friend, Oliver Oken (Mitchel Musso) has a crush on Hannah Montana (before he knew she was Miley) and somewhat stalks her.
-Before the episode ended, Lilly finds out Miley is Hannah and keeps her secret.
+Before the episode ends, Lilly finds out Miley is Hannah and keeps her secret.
 It is in the following episode, "Miley Get Your Gum," that we learn Hannah Montana has already been around for 2 years when we are first introduced to her.
 Oliver says, "Well, there goes 2 years of my life," when Miley shows that she's really Hannah Montana.